IBM/solsa/README.md

 programs.

-SolSA enables developers to configure Kubernetes-managed resources by writing Javascript or Typescript code instead of YAML.
+SolSA enables developers to configure Kubernetes-managed resources by writing JavaScript or TypeScript code instead of YAML.
 SolSA automatically translates the developer written code to the required lower-level YAML.
 SolSA integrates with IDEs such as [Visual Studio Code](https://code.visualstudio.com) to provide online validation, code